 Green Management of Runoff Water

-The Dry Stream Bed, crafted from a common swale that handles runoff water, allows water a cleansing path flowing through the landscape.
+The Dry Stream Bed, allows water a cleansing path flowing through the landscape.
 The plants chosen for this garden can handle temporary flooding and periods of drought while having the appearance of plants along a natural stream bed.
-This garden is an example of how water management in a resident or commercial landscape can still be beautiful.

 Although Bamboo resemble trees, they are actually a woody grass that grows in tropical to sub-tropical regions with mild temperatures.
 There are over 1,000 different species and they are the fastest growing plant on earth.
 Bamboo only grows for a short period of time, about 90 days, but during that time it is on overdrive.
 Some species can even grow up to three feet a day and can reach heights up to 130 feet!
 Because they are hollow and grow so quickly, they are a strong, light weight, renewable resource for building materials and are used to make furniture and flooring as well as fishing poles and the occasional walking stick.

 The Indian mast tree trunk was used to make masts for sailing ships, as the trunk is flexible, straight, and light weight.
-Today they are frequently planted to help alleviate noise pollution (like our collection of P. longifolia along the path between overflow parking and the main entrance)
+Today they are frequently planted to help alleviate noise pollution (like our collection of P. longifolia along the path between overflow parking and the main entrance).
+This tree is located along the main walkway as you approach the Dry Stream Bed.